Welcome to the RUDGWICK Medical Centre Website

 Rudgwick Medical Centre update September 2020

-Our next flu clinics are Saturday 10th October 2020 and Tuesday 6th October, with bookable appointments.
+We are running flu clinics on Wednesday afternoons with bookable appointments.
 According to NHS England advice, these will be for patients aged over 65 or patients who fall into one of the risk groups initially.
-The vaccination programme may then be extended to 50 - 64yr olds not usually at risk in November/December dependent on vaccine supply.
-Click here for more information.

 We have changed the way we offer appointments for our GPs.
 This has been due to the COVID pandemic and also to help ensure that patients get the most appropriate appointment or advice in a timely manner whilst avoiding unnecessary trips to the surgery.
 In line with government advice, we have suspended our online booking service.

 We ask all patients requesting an appointment to submit an e-consult using the above link which will then be viewed by the doctor.
 If you are not able to use e-consult we ask that you give as much information as possible to one of our trained receptionists so that the doctor can then decide the best way of dealing with your problem.
 Please give them as much information as possible.

 This means the doctor will have sufficient information about your problem and can deal with it appropriately.
 The GP will review your request and we will contact you.
 This may be by telephone call, request for a face to face appointment, electronic communication such as text/email, signposting to other services or information from the doctor given to you by one of our staff.